Olympus ex-CEO Woodford says willing but not begging to return

 The 51-year-old freckle-faced Briton had left Japan after his dismissal citing concerns for his safety.

-Olympus first denied any wrongdoing, but later admitted it had hidden investment losses from investors for two decades and used some of $1.3 billion (840.4 million pound) in M&A payments to aid the cover-up.
+Olympus first denied any wrongdoing, but later admitted it had hidden investment losses from investors for two decades and used some of $1.3 billion in M&A payments to aid the cover-up.

 The company would be automatically delisted if it misses the deadline.
 Even if it meets the deadline, the Tokyo Stock Exchange can still delist it, depending on the scale of past misstatements or if a link is found to "yakuza" gangsters.